Fuels Must Meet Strict Specifications, But What Are They and What Do They Mean?

 The EN 590 standard is the European diesel fuel specification for low sulphur content diesel and describes the properties diesel fuel must meet if it is to be used in automobiles.
 This specification of diesel is the grade required by a diesel-engine road vehicle (DERV) and the majority of agricultural machinery.
 It is also known as Ultra-Low Sulphur Diesel (ULSD).

 EN 590 exceeds BS 2869 standards and as a result, all diesel engines in Europe are designed with this in mind.
+These engines must also meet Euro 6 standards.
 When you order red diesel (gas oil) from Crown Oil, you’ll receive EN 590 red diesel, the same grade fuel as when you fill your diesel-powered vehicle at the garage (except it’s dyed red).

 Some applications of diesel are beneficial with FAME-free content, such as in agriculture during cold months, to avoid filters becoming blocked during freezing temperatures.